OmarOssama25/RAG_Backend_EgyptianHistory/README.md

-# Egyptian History RAG System with Gemini 2.0
+# Egyptian History RAG System with Gemini 2.0 Flash

 A Retrieval-Augmented Generation (RAG) system for querying large Egyptian history PDF documents, powered by Gemini 2.0 for language generation and Sentence Transformers for embeddings.